Biden heads to Florida as DeSantis nixes meeting with president - latest

-Hurricane Idalia - latest: Biden heads to Florida as DeSantis nixes meeting with president
+Hurricane Idalia updates: Biden heads to Florida as DeSantis nixes meeting with president

 President Joe Biden has announced that he will visit on Saturday morning and has requested billions in extra disaster relief funding